 What are the biggest names in biotechnology?
 We count down the five top biotech stocks based on market cap.

-What are the biggest names in biotechnology?
+What are the top biotech companies?
 The following five stocks have market capitalizations worth billions of dollars and operate in countries all around the globe.

-Plus, these top biotech companies have pipelines stuffed with potentially disruptive products — and enough revenue to recover should some of those products fail.
+Plus, these big-name biotech players have pipelines stuffed with potentially disruptive products — and enough revenue to recover should some of those products fail.

 This means that investors can experience the excitement of biotech investing while minimizing risk.
-Although returns are never guaranteed, company size can and does insulate investors from volatility.
+Although returns are never guaranteed, company size can insulate investors from volatility.